magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-41955-->

-*  Added test to verify custom date attribute format for storefront and Admin.
+*  Added a test to verify custom date attribute format for storefront and Admin.

 <!--- AC-1085-->